Are you really living with a ‘narcissistic’ husband, wife or partner?

-- Compares themselves very favourable with high-status people, assuming only they will understand and truly appreciate them
+- Compares themselves very favourably with high-status people, assuming only they will understand and truly appreciate them

-- Is often unreasonably demanding – having unrealistic expectations from you (and others) – a personality trait that makes it almost impossible to create a healthy relationship
+- Is often unreasonably demanding – having unrealistic expectations of you (and others) – a personality trait that makes it almost impossible to create a healthy relationship

 - Contributes very little to the relationship